Impact and results

 - University of Malta

 Diplo’s director served as the co-executive director of the UN High-Level Panel on Digital Co-operation.
-Diplo experts are members of the Freedom Online Coalition and the Global Forum on Cyber Expertise (GFCE), and chairs of global committees, such as the UN Group of Governmental Experts (GGE) on lethal autonomous weapons systems (LAWS), and advisors to high-level decision makers around the world.
-They are also key members of the UN Working Group on Internet Governance (WGIG), the IGF Multistakeholder Advisory Group (MAG), national and regional IGFs (NRIs), various ICANN and ISOC committees.
-Last but not least, Diplo’s broad network of highly recognised alumni act as the best proof of Diplo’s successful work.
+Diplo experts are members of the Freedom Online Coalition and the Global Forum on Cyber Expertise (GFCE), and chairs of global committees, such as the UN Group of Governmental Experts (GGE) on lethal autonomous weapons systems (LAWS), and advisors to high-level decision-makers around the world.
+They are also key members of the UN Working Group on Internet Governance (WGIG), the IGF Multistakeholder Advisory Group (MAG), national and regional IGFs (NRIs), and various ICANN and ISOC committees.
+Last but not least, Diplo’s broad network of highly recognised alumni acts as the best proof of Diplo’s successful work.

 Impact on policy change

-Diplo supported shaping the 2006 ICT Bill for Kenya by supporting an alumni to lead discussions by providing a platform and facilitation for online discussion, enabling the community to influence the national ICT legislation.
+Diplo supported shaping the 2006 ICT Bill for Kenya by supporting alumni to lead discussions by providing a platform and facilitation for online debate, enabling the community to influence the national ICT legislation.
 Diplo’s 2005-2006 Roma diplomacy programme graduates were part of the creation of an EU Roma Diplomacy policy in 2010.
 We have initiated an informal Serbian multistakeholder cybersecurity group which participated in developing a national strategy and law.
 This informal group received international recognition, inspiring similar multistakeholder efforts.
 In 2019 and 2020, Diplo ‒ with the support of the Swiss government ‒ facilitated dialogue among governments, civil society, and the private sector on the responsibilities of actors in cyberspace, which fed its results into the UN GGE and the IGF Best Practice Forum.

 I’m really glad I did the course and have found it very valuable for my day to day work, particularly as, working for a small National Society, I’m the only person here focusing on advocacy.
 It was a great way to build networks of people doing similar things – I visited British Red Cross when I was in London recently and also spoke to my counterpart at NorCross which was incredibly helpful for a similar humanitarian diplomacy campaign we are doing here.